Florida State Road 546: Route description

-Florida State Road 546 begins at Exit 28 on Interstate 4, which has no eastbound re-entry to the interstate.
+Florida State Road 546 begins at Exit 28 on Interstate 4.
 It runs northeast as a four-lane divided highway, until encountering Swindell Road at the Lakeland Mi Pueblo Flea Market, where it turns straight east.
 At Wabash Avenue, the route encounters US 92 on the south side and is overlapped by that route east of this point.
 Just before the intersection with Brunnell Parkway, the divider narrows and the route becomes a four-lane divided boulevard.
 East of there, the road climbs up the embankment to a 1966-built bridge over the CSX Vitis Subdivision and Florida State Road 539, then becomes a six-lane divided boulevard at Walker Avenue.
 Access to SR 539 can be found at the intersection with Lincoln Avenue, then to Quincy Street.

 Another route that US 92/SR 546 has direct access with is the northern terminus of Florida State Road 563 at Martin Luther King Jr. Avenue.
 After intersecting a series of alleyways and streets, the routes encounter the next major intersection along their journey, specifically, U.S. Route 98 (Florida Avenue/hidden SR 35) but also takes hidden Florida State Road 700 away from that route.
 Three blocks later, the route encounters the intersection with the southern terminus of Florida State Road 33 at Massachusetts Avenue where it becomes a four-lane divided boulevard again.
 The overlap with hidden State Road 700 terminates at the intersection with Lake Parker Avenue and turns south along that road.
 From there, US 92 and FL 546 curve to the southeast and runs along the southern shores of Lake Parker.
 At North Gary Road the route becomes a four-lane undivided highway, then passes the site of the former community of Acton.
 East of there on the opposite side is the Lake Parker Boat Ramp in Sertoma Park, which also contains a historical marker for the Blue Star Memorial Highway, The road becomes a divided highway again, just before its eastern terminus at East Gary Road, which is also hidden SR 600.
 US 92 continues along SR 600 through the rest of its journey into Lake Alfred, Kissimmee, Orlando, Sanford, DeLand and Daytona Beach.